 I'm going to lump prints in with bright solids here.
 Prints are equally eye-catching and often include bright colors.

 Still don't believe that clothes can improve your mood?
-I dare you to scroll through our Toppers and Jackets without finding at least one thing that makes you smile.
+I dare you to scroll through our Toppers without finding at least one thing that makes you smile.

 Back when I dressed to please my corporate overlords, most of my clothes were mood killers.
 My waistbands didn't have enough give for all the sitting down and standing up I did in a day.
 Blouses never seemed to get along with my chest.
 If you can bear to stand on the subway for an hour in professional-looking shoes, you're a stronger woman than I am.